Facebook icon12 Replit Alternatives for Development in 2026 - F22 Labs

 2. Ona

-Ona, formerly known as Gitpod, takes a different approach from Replit.
+Ona (formerly Gitpod) is a better fit when you care about reproducible environments more than persistent “always-on” workspaces.
 Instead of giving you persistent environments, it offers ephemeral, disposable workspaces that are generated on demand.
 Each workspace is preconfigured using dev environment definitions (think Dockerfiles or Kubernetes manifests), so every developer starts with the exact same setup.

 This is especially valuable for open-source projects or enterprise teams that want consistency and reproducibility.
 A bug that appears in staging will appear in the Ona workspace, because everyone is running the same environment.